-Focusing on the social and cultural factors that influence behavior, and understanding social order and social change, our Sociology and Anthropology major has two paths.
+Focusing on the social and cultural factors that influence behavior, and understanding social order and social change, our Sociology major has two paths.
 The research orientation prepares you for graduate school and social justice work, while the applied focus prepares you for jobs in human services.
 Both paths provide you with a solid comprehension of people’s interactions and their impact on the world.

 - Internship opportunities in research or human services—formalized or of your own creation

 - Domestic or international travel with professors, including an annual trip to a professional conference with department faculty